top of page

 Key types of daylight harvesting systems in healthcare settings include:

-Healthcare architects increasingly recognise that daylight performance depends on nuanced system design, considering factors like patient room configuration, window placement, and technological integration.
+Healthcare architects increasingly recognise that daylight performance depends on nuanced system design, considering factors such as patient room configuration, window placement, and technological integration.
 By implementing these sophisticated daylight harvesting methods, medical facilities can create healing environments that support patient recovery while simultaneously reducing energy consumption.

 The following table compares key daylight harvesting system types and their roles in healthcare environments: